 Worldviews are, indeed, a matter of the heart.
 This notion would be easier to grasp if the word heart bore in today's world the weight it bears in Scripture.
-The biblical concept includes the notions of wisdom (prov 2:10), emotion (ex 4:14; jn 14:1), desire and will (1 chron 29:18), spirituality (acts 8:21) and intellect (rom 1:21).
+The biblical concept includes the notions of wisdom (Proverbs 2:10), emotion (Exodus 4:14; John 14:1), desire and will (1 Chronicles 1:18), spirituality (Acts 8:21) and intellect (Romans 1:21).
 In short, and in biblical terms, the heart is "the central defining element of the human person."
 A worldview, therefore, is situated in the self—the central operating chamber of every human being.
 It is from this heart that all one's thoughts and actions proceed.

 A worldview is not a story or a set of presuppositions, but it can be expressed in these ways.
 When I reflect on where I and the whole of the human race have come from or where my life or humanity itself is headed, my worldview is being expressed as a story.
 One story told by science begins with the big bang and proceeds through the evolution of the cosmos, formation of the galaxies, stars and planets, the appearance of life on earth and on to its disappearance as the universe runs down.
 Christians tell the story of creation, Fall, redemption, glorification—a story in which Jesus' birth, death and resurrection are the centerpiece.
 Christians see their lives and the lives of others as tiny chapters in that master story.
 The meaning of those little stories cannot be divorced from the master story, and some of this meaning is propositional.
 When, for example, I ask myself what I am really assuming about God, humans and the universe, the result is a set of presuppositions that I can express in propositional form.